-The PCM currently sits under the Office of the Chief Compliance Officer (OCCO) and Risk Department, making it one of the few independent accountability mechanisms that does not have a direct line of communication to its president or board of directors.
+The PCM currently sits under the Office of the Chief Compliance Officer (OCCO), and this remoteness from the EBRD board of directors has raised serious concerns about the mechanism’s ability to deliver its findings free of undue influence.
 Moreover, the PCM officer does not sit at the senior management level within the EBRD.
 This placement of the PCM within the institution has implications for the both the PCM’s perceived and actual independence and the weight with which the EBRD treats accountability issues.

 The PCM uses a roster of independent experts in various functions at the mechanism, including conducting compliance reviews of projects.
-The PCM’s use of a roster of experts, while potentially contributing to the independence of the mechanism, often leads to inconsistency across the experts in their approaches to evidentiary standards, site visits, and other compliance review procedures.
+The PCM’s use of external experts, while potentially contributing to the independence of the mechanism, often leads to inconsistency across the experts in their approaches to evidentiary standards, site visits, and other compliance review procedures.

 Transparency and Legitimacy